esfand/printit/monadsimple.md

 Now put both operations together: amplify this bunch of integers into the concatenation of all the sequences of strings."
 Monads allow you to compose your amplifications.

-> What problem does it solve and what are the most common places it's used?
+> **Question** What problem does it solve and what are the most common places it's used?

 That's rather like asking "what problems does the singleton pattern solve?", but I'll give it a shot.